 About Online Learning

 Distance learning education programs may combine synchronous instruction, requiring real-time virtual class attendance, with asynchronous participation, allowing students to complete studies at their pace.
+Some courses may be completely asynchronous and participation is noted through responses to discussion boards.
 Courses may utilize webinars (web cam required), file sharing and instructional videos.

 Students are able to communicate with instructors and peers through email, chat sessions and discussion boards.
 Students participating in fieldwork may need to video record their experiences and submit the recording to their instructor for review.